fitabigail/IrishMortgageConsulting/README.md

   <summary>Testing</summary>

 ### W3c CSS Validator
-  The css file was tested using the W3c CSS validator showing no errors and 4 warnings all of the type "is a vendor extension" as shown below..
+  The css file was tested using the W3c CSS validator showing no errors, and 4 warnings all of the type "is a vendor extension" as shown below..
 <details>

 ![CSS Validator](./assets/readmeImages/css-validator.png)